-At the actual critical review you should concentrate on the broad outlines of the report and the questions of principle, alternative issues, or similar.
+During the seminar, you should concentrate on the broad outlines of the report and the questions of principle, alternative issues, or similar.
 Detailed comments about spelling, punctuation, layout, etc. can be communicated directly to the author of the project outside the context of the seminar, for example, by handing over your notes.

 - the main supervisor has assessed that the report has reached the stage when it is ready to be presented and critically reviewed and thus schedules a date for the final seminar